 The Noblesville Fire Department is partnering with the Hamilton County Mask Brigade to hand out masks at a booth at the farmers' market.
 They will also provide hand sanitizer stations, hand sanitizer, and information pamphlets.

-As planned, the Westfield City Market is scheduled to open June 6.
-Organizers plan to implement a new set-up to allow for distance between each vendor to adhere to CDC social distancing guidelines.
+The Westfield City Market organizers plan to implement a new set-up to allow for distance between each vendor to adhere to CDC social distancing guidelines.
 Participating vendors will only include those deemed “essential,” such as meat, dairy, eggs and produce.
 Vendors will wear masks and gloves, and there will be no food trucks, on-site prepared foods or samples available.